 - a pinch of salt

-- 125 grams (4.4 ounces) ginger snap biscuits/cookies OR digestive biscuits OR graham crackers
+- 4.5 ounces ginger snap biscuits/cookies OR digestive biscuits OR graham crackers

-- 1 cup (about 200 grams) light mascapone cheese (or Greek yoghurt if you prefer)
+- 1 cup light mascapone cheese (or Greek yoghurt if you prefer)

-- 250 grams (7 to 9 ounces) good quality white chocolate (go ahead and add a tablespoon of icing sugar as well if you have a sweeter tooth)
+- 7-9 ounces good quality white chocolate (go ahead and add a tablespoon of icing sugar as well if you have a sweeter tooth)

 - 1 teaspoon vanilla extract

-- about a cup or 125 grams of chopped strawberries plus 3 to 4 extra whole ones for decorating
+- 1 cup chopped strawberries plus 3 to 4 extra whole ones for decorating

 I think ginger cookies/biscuits work the best for the base in this recipe.
 In the UK we have 'ginger snaps', which are perfect, but any kind of crunchy ginger-flavoured cookies would be great.